WordPress/gutenberg/docs/how-to-guides/data-basics/3-building-an-edit-form.md

 ### Step 3: Populate the form with page details

 We want the `EditPageForm` to display the title of the currently edited page.
 You may have noticed that it doesn't receive a `page` prop, only `pageId`.
-That's okay, Gutenberg Data allows us to easily access entity records from any component.
+That's okay.
+Gutenberg Data allows us to easily access entity records from any component.

 In this case, we need to use the [`getEntityRecord`](/docs/reference-guides/data/data-core/#getentityrecord) selector.
-The list of records is already available thanks to the `getEntityRecords` call in `MyFirstApp`, so there won't even be any extra HTTP requests involved – we'll get the cached record right away.
+The list of records is already available thanks to the `getEntityRecords` call in `MyFirstApp`, so there won't even be any additional HTTP requests involved – we'll get the cached record right away.

-Here's how you can try in your browser's dev tools:
+Here's how you can try it in your browser's dev tools:

 ```js
 wp.data.select( 'core' ).getEntityRecord( 'postType', 'page', 9 );  // Replace 9 with an actual page ID